 Content Mapping Tips From the Pros

 We create buyer personas as part of our onboarding process and everything we do from content offer to daily tweets is centered around that document.
-We also always ask ourselves, 'Would business owner Bob open this email, click this tweet, download this offer, etc.?'"
+We also always ask ourselves, 'Would business owner Bob open this email, click this tweet, or download this offer?'"

 "When mapping out content for your site's visitors, it's important to remember that when it comes to purchasing decisions (BOFU conversions, especially for B2B and high-priced items), there are some personas out there who would rather speak to someone on their terms rather than fill out a form for a consultation.
 Understanding how they are most comfortable when it comes to making decisions can help you understand what points of conversion will be the most relevant and successful for that persona.

 Optimizing your site pages (landing and thank you pages, as well), TOFU & MOFU offers, and workflows with direct contact information (phone #, email, etc.) is a great way to ensure that visitors, prospects, and leads who may shy away from form submissions still have readily available, alternate means of converting."